Demo-Smart-Factory-Concordia-University/OpenFactory-AssetAPI/docs/devcontainer.md

 ✅ Automatically installs Python 3.12 and dev tools
 ✅ Sets up the required environment variables
 ✅ Installs and exposes the `openfactory-sdk` for managing local Kafka/ksqlDB instances
+✅ Provides a [Virtual Factory](#4-start-the-virtual-factory) to generate data to feed the OpenFactory-AssetAPI
 ✅ Enables you to use `manage deploy`, `manage runserver`, and `manage teardown` without manual setup

 ---